thoughtbot/ruby-science/book/principles/dry.md

 # DRY

-The DRY principle—short for "don't repeat yourself"—comes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).
+The DRY principle&mdash;short for "don't repeat yourself"&mdash;comes from [The Pragmatic Programmer](http://pragprog.com/book/tpp/the-pragmatic-programmer).

 This principle states: